kiasarecool/Thermostat_for_Plug-in_Heater/README.md

 # Thermostat for Plug-in Heater

 This repository contains the code and documentation for a custom-built thermostat designed to control plug-in heaters.
-The thermostat uses a dual 10A relays setup in parallel to handle up to 20A of current, making it suitable for high-power applications such as heating a home greenhouse.
+The thermostat uses dual 10A relays setup in parallel to handle up to 20A of current, making it suitable for high-power applications such as heating a home greenhouse.

 ![Thermostat Wiring Overview](images/kiasarecool-30.jpg)